plainC/wrest/README.md

 to wrap libuv and the actions.
 The object system is provided by [Wondermacros](https://github.com/plainc/wondermacros).

 Building a REST service with Wrest could not be easier in C. Just bind a callback function to each REST command.
-The easies

 ## To Build